Rape message left in university bathroom

 Another added: "Wow I'm rethinking taking up my place at Nott.
 What an awful advert for the type of students."

-Replying to Ms Kaye's picture, the university's Twitter account said: "This disgusting message was removed as soon as staff were made aware of it.
+Replying to the picture, the university's Twitter account said: "This disgusting message was removed as soon as staff were made aware of it.

 "It doesn't reflect the values of the Uni and the behaviour we expect within our community.
 We're investigating to find who placed it there."